This is the multi-page printable view of this section. Click here to print.

 Reference

-Even if you set up Cloud Monitoring log collection, you can check the cluster logs.
+Even if you configure log collection in Cloud Monitoring, you can view the cluster logs.

-• However, the Cloud Moniotring log collection feature is scheduled for termination, so we recommend using ServiceWatch log collection.
+• However, since the Cloud Moniotring log collection feature is scheduled for discontinuation, we recommend using ServiceWatch log collection.

-To change the control plane log collection settings of the cluster, follow the steps below.
+To change the cluster’s control plane log collection settings, follow the steps below.

 1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engines.
+1. Go to the Service Home page of Kubernetes Engines.

-2. Click the Cluster menu on the Service Home page.
-Go to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

-3. Click the resource (cluster) to modify control plane logging on the Cluster List page.
-You will be taken to the Cluster Details page.
+3. Cluster List page, click the resource (cluster) whose control plane logging you want to modify.
+3. Go to the Cluster Details page.

-4. On the Cluster Details page, click the Edit icon of ServiceWatch Log Collection.
-The ServiceWatch Log Collection popup opens.
+4. On the Cluster Details page, click the Edit icon of ServiceWatch log collection.
+4. ServiceWatch log collection The popup window opens.

-• Cloud Monitoring log collection feature can also be set the same way.
+• The Cloud Monitoring log collection feature can also be configured in the same way.

-5. ServiceWatch log collection in the popup window, after setting the use of ServiceWatch log modification, click the Confirm button.
+5. In the ServiceWatch Log Collection popup, after setting the Use option for ServiceWatch Log Modification, click the Confirm button.

 Reference

-When log collection is used, you can view the Audit/Event logs of the cluster control plane in each service.
+When log collection is enabled, you can view the cluster control plane’s Audit/Event logs in each service.
 Detailed logs can be viewed on the next page.

 You can modify the cluster’s Security Group.